 - Vitamin A – This fat-soluble vitamin is crucial for a strong immune system and the healthy vision of your cat.
 And when a cat is deficient in Vitamin A she will be weak, have a poor coat and unhealthy skin, and might suffer muscle deterioration and night blindness.
 AAFCO recommends that adult cat food provide 9000 IU of Vitamin A per kilogram of food.

-- Menadione Sodium Bisulfite Complex – also known as Vitamin K3, a synthetic form of the Vitamin K and the only one approved source of Vitamin K by AAFCO, as the majority of pet foods does not require supplementation of vitamin K in any natural form.
-Vitamin K3 should be found preferably more in fish based cat foods, with the amount of 0.1mg/ kg of food recommended by AAFCO.
+- Menadione Sodium Bisulfite Complex – also known as Vitamin K3, is a synthetic form of Vitamin K and the only approved source of Vitamin K by AAFCO, as the majority of pet foods do not require supplementation of vitamin K in any natural form.
+Vitamin K3 should be found preferably more in fish-based cat foods, with the amount of 0.1mg/ kg of food recommended by AAFCO.

 - Pantothenic Acid – Pantothenate or Vitamin B5, helps in synthesizing and metabolizing fats, carbs, and proteins, but also being part of the coenzyme-A it helps the oxidation of glucose and fatty acids in synthesizing hemoglobin (red blood cells), cholesterol, fatty acids, vitamin D, and ketone bodies (molecules produced by the liver from fatty acids when the body doesn’t make enough insulin to transform the glucose in energy).
 A deficiency of Vitamin B5 will mainly alter the liver and the intestinal tract of a cat.
 Although needed mostly by kittens, AAFCO recommends 5mg per kg of cat food for all cats.